How much is your case worth?Get a free case evaluation

 According to the Association for the Advancement of Automotive Medicine, “Unlicensed driving is involved in a disproportionate and increasing number of preventable crash fatalities and plays a detrimental role in the lifesaving safety behaviors of their passengers.
 Our findings highlight an alarming peer influence between unlicensed drivers and passengers, placing increased emphasis on the need to better understand and characterize this present and growing threat.”

-If you find yourself or a loved one has suffered an injury associated with a vehicle accident, the experienced personal injury lawyers at Avrek Law Firm can guide you through the process of receiving the compensation you’re due.
-Our law firm tackles every case with evidence collected from police reports, eyewitnesses, and other sources.
+If you find yourself or a loved one has suffered an injury associated with a vehicle accident, the experienced personal injury lawyers at Avrek Law can guide you through the process of receiving the compensation you’re due.
+Our law firm tackles every case with evidence collected from police reports, eyewitnesses and other sources.
 You’ll never have to negotiate a settlement without one of our lawyers at the helm.

+You’ll have a lot of questions if your teen gets into a car accident, including, “Are parents liable for children’s car accidents?”
 Statistics for teen driver-related car crashes in the United States clarify just how vital it is to seek support from vehicle accident law professionals immediately.
 If necessary, a family member can call the office to start the process.

-US Teen Driving Statistics In 2016
+U.S. Teen Driving Statistics

 - Passenger vehicles account for 2,100 fatal car crashes a year.

-- 20 percent of fatal accidents involved alcohol.
+- 20% of fatal accidents involved alcohol.

 California Teen License Restrictions